 The recommended higher NADMS goal will be achieved via both public and private initiatives, such as new bike lanes, car and bikesharing, parking reductions, which are permitted in the CR Zone, as well as new mobility innovations.
-New development can provide employees with transit benefits, new buildings with showers and changing rooms, transit screens and wayfinding.
+New development can provide employees with transit benefits, new buildings with showers and changing rooms, transit screens, and wayfinding.
 Overall improvements to public transportation, such as the BRT and the CCT, along with density recommendations and supportive activities of the TMD will contribute to achieving the recommended NADMS goals.

-- Maintain the requirement that all new developments must enter into Traffic Mitigation Agreements (TMAGs) in the Metro Station Policy Area. - Require Traffic Mitigation Agreements to mitigate for traffic through significant multimodal improvements that further transitways master planned projects, and Vision Zero improvements. - Support a 50 percent NADMS goal for residents living in the Metro Station Policy Area for all home-based work trips (commute trips).
+- Require all new development projects within the Greater Shady Grove Transportation Management District to participate in project-based TDM plans per County Code, Section 42A-26. - Require development projects that demonstrate transportation network impacts to mitigate for traffic through significant multimodal improvements that further transitways master planned projects, and Vision Zero improvements. - Support a 50 percent NADMS goal for residents living in the Metro Station Policy Area for all peak hour home-based work trips (commute trips). - Increase the existing NADMS goal for employees commuting into the Plan area who reside elsewhere from 12.5 percent to 15 percent during the peak period.

-- Increase the existing NADMS goal for employees commuting into the Plan area who reside elsewhere from 12.5 percent to 25 percent. - Support a 35 percent NADMS goal for residents living in the portions of the Sector Plan Area, exclusive of the Metro Station Policy area, for all home-based work trips (commute trips).
+- Support a 35 percent NADMS goal for residents living in the portions of the Sector Plan Area, exclusive of the Metro Station Policy area, for all peak-hour home-based work trips (commute trips). - Expand the Greater Shady Grove Transportation Management District to include the entirety of the Sector Plan Area. - Support micro-mobility in the Plan area through the provision of planned bicycle facilities and dedicated space for accessible, weather-protected storage in new developments.